-Step-by-Step Tips For Shopify SEO:
+A Step-by-Step Guide For Shopify SEO

-Step 1: Choose the right domain name.
+Step 1: Choose the right domain name

 This is one of the most important considerations when starting your Shopify store.